CE course educators for PT, PTA, OT and ATCs

 Edward Fiore, OTR/L, CHT, M.Ed, CET, is a Certified Hand Therapist with over 20 years of experience in all areas of rehabilitation, with specialization in orthopedic management.
 Treatment specialization includes overuse syndromes, nerve compression, splint fabrication, tendon repairs and fractures of the upper extremity.
 The instructor also has specialized training with ergonomic job-site analysis.
 Mr. Fiore currently works for a private corporation and resides outside Charlotte, NC.
 He holds a Masters Degree in Education, with specialization in education technology.
 Mr.Fiore has lectured on management of common hand injuries, nerve compression and overuse syndromes.
 Over the past several years, he has instructed therapists on upper extremity evaluation and treatment.
 Mr. Fiore has had the distinct privilege of presenting at the Joint Session for American Society of Hand Therapists and the American Society for Surgery of the Hand.
 He has also presented to the Florida Hand Society at several annual meetings.

-Review my live hands-on CE coursesComprehensive Management of the Elbow, Wrist and Hand
+Review my online CE coursesFunctional Rehabilitation of the Elbow, the Wrist and the Hand

 Elizabeth Grace Georgelos, PT, MS, NCS